OpenEvalProject/evals/manuscripts/elife-61635/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/61635/elife-61635-fig1-v2.jpg)

-**Figure 1.:** D. melanogaster even-skipped.(A) Simple model of transcriptional bursting by promoter switching between ON and OFF states.
+**Figure 1.:** (A) Simple model of transcriptional bursting by promoter switching between ON and OFF states.
 (B) The promoter switching parameters define the burst duration, the duration between bursts, and amplitude.
 (C) Wild-type eve locus showing the five stripe enhancers (1, 2, 3+7, 4+6, 5) and the late enhancer element.
 Colors for individual stripes are used throughout figures.
 (D) Layout of the engineered eve BAC showing the locations of the MS2 stem loop array and yellow gene.

 A slew of studies, from theoretical models (Ko, 1991; Peccoud and Ycart, 1995; Sánchez and Kondev, 2008; Sanchez et al., 2011; Xu et al., 2016; Choubey et al., 2015, Choubey et al., 2018; Shahrezaei and Swain, 2008; Kepler and Elston, 2001; Sasai and Wolynes, 2003) to imaging-based analyses (Xu et al., 2015; Fukaya et al., 2016; Senecal et al., 2014; Jones et al., 2014; Golding et al., 2005; Molina et al., 2013; Suter et al., 2011; So et al., 2011; Padovan-Merhar et al., 2015; Bartman et al., 2016; Hendy et al., 2017; Zoller et al., 2018), have shown that overall rates of mRNA synthesis can be adjusted by controlling the bursting process.
 Changing the duration or bursts, the separation between bursts, or the rate at which polymerases are loaded during a burst (Figure 1B) will affect mRNA production, and modulating any or all of these parameters over space and time could, in principle, produce arbitrarily complex output patterns.
 However, it remains unclear how diverse the kinetic strategies employed by different regulatory sequences actually are, and what, if anything, constrains how these different kinetic parameters are used by evolution to shape patterns of expression.